PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

 -   If a function returns no value, the built-in value 'None' is returned by default.
 The value None has a type of NoneType.

--   Function args can be given default values.
+-   Function arguments can be given default values.
 E.g.,

 ```
 def whats_your_name (prompt, retries=4, reminder='Please try again!'):